espruino/EspruinoDocs/info/USART.md

 This can be used on any pin, and you can have multiple instances of Software serial ports.
 However software serial doesn't use `ck`, `cts`, `parity`, `flow` or `errors` parts of the initialisation object.

+**NOTE:** As software serial doesn't use dedicated hardware there are some compromises:

+* Baud rates significantly above 9600 baud are unlikely to be reliable
+* Sending more than one or two characters will block execution of other JavaScript code until completion (hardware serial ports have a ~100 byte transmit buffer)
+* Software serial reception will become increasingly unreliable the higher the CPU load.

 <a name="ConsoleSerial"></a>
 Console/REPL over serial